tokio-rs/website-next/content/tokio/overview/index.md

 # Flexible

 Tokio provides multiple variations of the runtime.
-Everything from a [work-stealing] runtime to a runtime that can run tasks that never get sent across threads.
+Everything from a multi-threaded, [work-stealing] runtime to a light-weight, single-threaded runtime.
 Each of these runtimes come with many knobs to allow users to tune them to their needs.

 [work-stealing]: https://en.wikipedia.org/wiki/Work_stealing